standard/vscode-standard/eslint/README.md

 	}
 	```

+	 **But it's not recommended adding them in `settings.json` file, because the settings would be globally.
+You'd better set them per project in package.json file.**

 ### Commands

 * `Fix all auto-fixable problems` - applies JavaScript Standard Style auto-fix resolutions to all fixable problems.